vutranquangminh/dsa-everyday/stack/015-stack/valid_parentheses.md

-# 🧮 Valid Parentheses - Problem Description
+# 🧮 Valid Parentheses - Easy

 This is the description of the **"Valid Parentheses"** problem, which checks if a given string of brackets is valid according to standard matching rules.